st-ty1/Artix_Asuswrt-Merlin_John_fork/How-to_Artix_on_wsl2.md

 (Of course creation of rootfs.tar.gz by using rootfs.img of official Artix-iso is possible.
- Even if using smallest Artix base-iso (without any desktop environment) results in bigger roots.tar.gz than that of https://github.com/hdk5/ArtixWSL)
+ But even if using smallest iso (base-iso without any desktop environment) results in bigger roots.tar.gz than that of https://github.com/hdk5/ArtixWSL)